biaggi/learn-redux/README.md

 # how to use

 So far just a basic react test using esm modules and mocha

+So far contains a basic store with 1 side effect

 run node index.mjs